gbpoole/gbp-zsh-prompt/readme.md

 ## Getting started

-Initialize the prompt system (if not so already) and choose `pure`:
+Initialize the prompt system (if not so already) and choose `gbpPrompt`:

 ```sh
 # .zshrc